 |Phone:||0418 453 580|

-Average Lifespan When considering a dog, please realise you are taking it on for its lifetime.
-The French Bulldog lives up to 11 - 12 years of age.
+When considering a dog, please realise that you are taking it on for its lifetime.
+The average life span is 11 to 14 years.

 Frenchies are alert, intelligent, stubborn, inquisitive, loyal, lovable clowns.
 Vivacious and deeply affectionate.

 The French Bulldog is an active breed in general, but some can be couch potatoes.
 They do not require a lot of exercise, particularly as puppies, only short walks and never on hot days.
 As long as they have adequate shallow water they can wallow in, they are happy.
 Best in homes with a backyard.
 They prefer human company to other dogs, but live happily with another dogs.
 They can be very possessive about their humans, food, toys, etc. and, if bored or lonely, they can get destructive.
 They are a natural bob tailed breed.

 An easy coated breed that should be regularly bathed and brushed.
 Particular attention must be taken with ears, nose rolls and tail folds.
 During summer on hot days, your French Bulldog will enjoy his time inside near the airconditioner rather than outside.

 All breeds have individual health issues.
 When speaking to breeders in is recommended you enquire about breed health and what health testing the breeder does.
 The French Bulldog is generally a healthy breed, however health conditions do occur occasionally.
 As a brachycephalic (short nosed) breed, they may be susceptible to breathing issues (BOAS), spinal deformities and also heart issues may affect this breed.
 These issues can be vet checked.
 The French Bulldog is a healthy breed if purchased from ethical breeders, however before purchasing, ensure that you see proof of DNA Heath testing and x-raying/scoring for spine and hips.